dougeby/IntuneDocs/intune/get-support.md

 ## Azure Help + support experience
-The following information describes the Azure Help and Support experience which remains accessible from the Azure portal when you use the left navigation pane **Help + support**, or use the **?** option in the upper-right corner of the portal.
+The following information describes the Azure Help + support experience which remains accessible from the Azure portal when you use the left navigation pane **Help + support**, or use the **?** option in the upper-right corner of the Azure portal.
 Beginning in January of 2019, you cannot access the Azure *Help + support* experience from *Help and support* as found on the Intune blades.

 ### Create an online support ticket